unb-libraries/docker-islandora-dev/README.md

 * `docker`
 * `docker-compose`

+## Getting Started
+Not sure where to start?
 New to Docker?
-If you are not on a [Linux based OS](https://docs.docker.com/installation/ubuntulinux/), the fastest way to get up and running with Docker is using [Docker Toolbox](https://www.docker.com/toolbox).
+Check out the [unblibraries/drupal Wiki](https://github.com/unb-libraries/docker-islandora-dev/wiki) for detailed instructions on deploying a local development instance.

 ## Usage
 ### Initial Deployment